listinvest/GoLancer/README.md

 <nl>
 - Encrypts files using 256-bit AES-CTR with random initialization vectors per file.<nl>
 - Encryption (and decryption) runs in parallel if enough logical cores are availible.
 List of files are split into chunks and each chunk is encrypted (or decrypted) in it's own goRoutine.<nl>
-- AES key is encrypted with 2048 OAEP RSA public key and sent to a webserver via form POST request.
+- AES key is encrypted with 2048 OAEP RSA public key and sent to a webserver via form POST request, or stored on the 'target' machine if the connection fails or no webserver is defined.